Privacy Policy | Butterfly Clubhouse Daycare Albuquerque, NM

 8.2 Cookies and Tracking Technologies

-We may use cookies and similar tracking technologies to enhance your experience on our website.
-Cookies are small files stored on your device that help us remember your preferences and improve site functionality.
-You can control cookie settings through your browser preferences.
+We may use cookies and similar technologies to enhance your experience on our website.
+You can control cookie settings through your browser.

 8.3 Children's Online Privacy

-In compliance with the Children's Online Privacy Protection Act (COPPA), we do not knowingly collect personal information from children under 13 through our website without verifiable parental consent.
-If we discover that we have inadvertently collected such information, we will delete it promptly.
+In compliance with COPPA, we do not knowingly collect personal information from children under 13 through our website without verifiable parental consent.

 9. Contact Information and Questions